cristianoliveira/aerospace-ipc/README.md

 # aerospace-ipc

-A Go library for interacting with the AeroSpace window manager via Unix socket.
+A Go library for interacting with the AeroSpace window manager via IPC

+*Minimum AeroSpace version:* `v0.15.x`

 ## Description